 In 2009, the Company adopted a cash bonus plan to provide executives who were employed by the Company during 2008 with the payment of a cash bonus when the Company's free cash flow (defined as EBITDA less capital expenditures) first becomes positive for a fiscal quarter to provide an incentive to replace bonuses forgone when we did not have positive free cash flow.
-Mr. Chari is eligible to participate in the plan.
-He is eligible to receive a bonus amount equal to 125% of his proportionate amount of the aggregate bonus pool remaining after payout to other senior executives, as determined by management.
-Because free cash flow has not yet been positive for a fiscal quarter, no payments were made under the plan prior to or during 2013.
-In March 2014, the Compensation Committee waived the free cash flow condition for Mr. Chari and the five other executives at or below the level of Executive Vice President whose bonuses from 2008 had been deferred (none of whom are NEOs), and Mr. Chari received a bonus payment of \$37,349.
+Mr. Chari was eligible to participate in the plan and was eligible to receive a bonus amount equal to 125% of his proportionate amount of the aggregate bonus pool remaining after payout to other senior executives, as determined by management.
+In March 2014, the Compensation Committee waived the free cash flow condition for Mr. Chari and the five other executives at or below the level of Executive Vice President whose bonuses from 2008 had been deferred (none of whom are NEOs) because the Compensation Committee decided that positive free cash flow would likely have been achieved but for the Company's international expansion which was not contemplated when the plan was established, and Mr. Chari received a bonus payment of \$37,349.